daattali/daattali.github.io/notblog/2020-07-28-shinydisconnect-package.md

 ## Background {#background}

 When I created [CRANalerts](https://cranalerts.com/) a few years ago, I wanted to make it look beautiful and not at all like a Shiny app.
-After investing a lot of time on making it look great, there was still one last thing I wasn't happy about: that dreadful message "Disconnected from server" message.
+After investing a lot of time on making it look great, there was still one last thing I wasn't happy about: that dreadful "Disconnected from server" message.
 It didn't show up when I was developing the app locally, and it wasn't really part of the shiny app - it's actually the shiny server that creates it.
-It was just so ugly and not user-friendly.
+It was just *so* ugly and not user-friendly.

 I searched the internet for a solution, and there was none.
 There were other people asking for solutions, but none offered.
 I couldn't just let it go, and after many anxious hours of thinking I may have to settle for something I don't like, I eventually found a way to customize it.
-Behold **the customized error message**!
+Behold **the customized Shiny error message**!

 [![shinydisconnect simple look]({{ site.url }}/img/blog/shinydisconnect/shinydisconnect-simple.PNG){: .center }]({{ site.url }}/shinydisconnect/shinydisconnect-simple.PNG)